CarolinaAbreu19/pitang-trainee-2022-frontend/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser

 ---